Fellows, California: History

 Fellows developed as an oil boomtown after the 1909 discovery of the Midway Gusher.
 The first post office at Fellows opened in 1910.
-The name Fellows honors Charles A. Fellows, a Sunset Western Railroad contractor.
+The name Fellows honors Charles A. Fellows, a Sunset Western Railway contractor.

 The 1969 film The Lottery, based on the short story by Shirley Jackson, was shot at Fellows.
 It featured a small town much like thousands of others across America holding an apparently ordinary, mundane civic event that had a cold-blooded, horrifying ending to an unfortunate victim come from out-of-nowhere.
 The film was ranked as one of the two bestselling educational films ever and has been widely shown in educational settings across America as an indictment against unthinking adherence to tradition and general inhumanity.

 Demographics

 Fellows first appeared as a census designated place in the 2000 U.S. census.